Candy and fruit flavors can’t hide the truth. There’s nothing sweet about mouth sores, bleeding gums, cancer, or even death.

 Ending this poem is the hardest part, This forces you to think of a closing line.
 Saying no to cigarettes is easier, One word saves you a load of time.

-Below is the list of winners from grades 2-8 and their winning entry.
+Below is the list of winners from grades 2-8.

 You could win Awards!